lexibank/tlopo/out/vol1/chapter9.md

 <a id="s-2-1"></a>

-## 2.1.
+### 2.1.
 File, rasp, sharpen, grind

-The generic term for any kind of wearing down by friction was  POc _&ast;asa(q)_, _&ast;asaq-i-_ ([Ch.4, §4.1.5](chapter4.md#s-4-1)).
+The generic term for any kind of wearing down by friction was  POc _&ast;asa(q)_, _&ast;asaq-i-_ (Ch.
+4, §4.1.5).
 While it is possible to reconstruct several terms that refer just or primarily to the grating of foodstuffs, it has proven more difficult to reconstruct a term referring specifically to the sharpening of cutting edges.
 POc _&ast;kiri_/_&ast;giri_ is our most likely contender.

 <table>
 <tr>